 Together Brown and Miller have amassed a collection of international awards for their work as distillery consultants creating new spirits, including a 2002 international "Best Spirit" in the white spirits category from the Beverage Testing Institute for Heavy Water Vodka.
-They have worked as tasters for a number of products including Beefeater 24 and No. 3 Gin.
+They have worked as tasters for a number of products including Beefeater 24, No. 3 Gin, and Penny Blue Rum.

 Miller and Brown were co-founders of the Museum of the American Cocktail with Dale and Jill DeGroff.
 They were the curators of a three-year project in the south of France, restoring Exposition Universelle des Vins et Spiritueux, a museum of wines and spirits founded in 1958, and cataloguing the 8000+ bottles, 1200 menus, and other antiquities in the collection.